-- In a shallow bowl sprinkle gelatin over cold water.
-Let stand until gelatin has bloomed; mixture will become solid
+- Place water in a shallow bowl and sprinkle gelatin on top.
+Let stand until gelatin has bloomed (mixture will become solid).

-- Place bowl in the microwave on low and heat for 10 seconds or until mixture dissolves and resembles syrup consistency.
+- Place bowl in the microwave and heat on low for 10 seconds or until mixture dissolves to a syrup consistency.
 Set aside to cool slightly.

-- Place heavy cream in a chilled bowl and on medium-high speed beat until thick.
+- Place heavy cream in a chilled bowl and on medium-high speed beat until thick, about 2-3 minutes.

 - For the olive oil portion of this cake, make sure to use a very lightly flavored olive oil - nothing to strong in taste or you can use vegetable oil.
 If you use vegetable oil, keep in mind the cake will not have the bright yellow crumb and there's is a slight difference in taste—both are equally good, but the olive oil will give a slightly bolder flavor.